 In qualitative and quantitative bioanalysis, it is necessary to use reference standards.
 However, the commercial availability of standards of drug metabolites is low.
-Production of reference compounds through classic organic synthesis is tedious and expensive and the use of in vitro systems based on microsomes is often undesired as such systems require the use of material of animal or human origin.
+Production of reference compounds through classic organic synthesis is tedious and expensive and the use of in vitro systems based on microsomes does not usually provide sufficient amounts for a full characterization.